LevProg/clicker-template/README.md

 # Empty-Clicker-Unity
 ## Ready clicker base with all the necessary mechanics
-Adjusted settings, animations, sounds and more

-Adapted for mobile devices, in particular Android
+Adjusted settings, animations, sounds, adapted for mobile devices, in particular Android

-All value changes are implemented using Unity Events
+All value changes are implemented using Events

 Built-in Google API (for AdMob)